Mirantis/compliance/docs/compliance/reference/800-53/index.md

 |Planned|The control is not in place.
 A plan for achieving full implementation should be included in the Plan of Action & Milestone documentation|
 |None|The control is not applicable within the environment.
 A description of why the requirement does not apply should be included|

-Control narratives that include an `[Assignment: ...]` block should be substituted by your organization's requirements or by the FedRAMP requirements.
+Control narratives that include an `[Assignment: ...]` block should be substituted by your organization's requirements or by an alternative set of requirements (for instance FedRAMP baselines).